Mindfulness - Based

 The time will come when, with elation, you will greet yourself arriving at your own door, in your own mirror, and each will smile at the other's welcome, and say, sit here.
 Eat.
 You will love again the stranger who was your self.

-"Hannah invites people to join her on a journey of moving into love...with Yoga, Mindfulness and a community of like minded people.
-Saying goodbye to pain and finding love.
+"Hannah invites people to join her on a journey...saying goodbye to pain and finding love.
 A life journey of many steps."